 - 1. Directors will hold office for the period stipulated in the Company's Bylaws. - 2.
-Directors appointed by co-optation will hold office until the date of the next Shareholders' General Meeting, which may ratify them or appoint other directors.
-Nevertheless, if a vacancy arises after the Shareholders' General Meeting is called and before it is held, the Board of Directors may appoint a director to exercise that office until the next Shareholders' General Meeting is held. - Any Director who completes his term of office or for any other reason ceases to hold office shall not render services at another entity which performs activities that could give rise to a conflict of interest with that of the Company, for a period of two years.
+Directors appointed by co-optation will hold office until the date of the next General Shareholders' Meeting, which may ratify them or appoint other directors.
+Nevertheless, if a vacancy arises after the General Shareholders' Meeting is called and before it is held, the Board of Directors may appoint a director to exercise that office until the next General Shareholders' Meeting is held.